-I love to teach.
 I began teaching in graduate school as a Teaching Assistant in 2006, before becoming a Graduate Instructor in 2009.
 During and since this time I have developed my professional skills, curriculum, and portfolio through classroom teaching, pedagogical workshops, seminars, mentorship, and course development at both the undergraduate and graduate level.
-Most recently I was selected to be a mentor for WMU’s new program, the Graduate Student Teaching Intensive.
-This was a year-long intensive program where I helped WMU masters and doctoral students development their skills for future careers as professional academics.

 I have taught the following courses: